The Definitive Guide to Sales Engagement Platforms

 Stay on top of your book of business

-For revenue teams working hundreds of deals at the same time, researching, updating and keeping track of them all can be chaos for reps and managers alike.
-From manually looking up contact, opportunity, and activity information for each interaction to logging every activity back to your CRM, the entire process can be extremely time-consuming.
+For revenue teams working multiple high-value deals at the same time, researching, updating and keeping track of them all can be chaos for both reps and managers.
+The entire process can be extremely time-consuming; from manually looking up contact, opportunity, and activity information for each interaction to logging relevant activities and notes back to your CRM.

 Sales technology has evolved to a point where AI is now commonly built into platforms that capture vast amounts of engagement data.
 AI looks for patterns within the data and then makes recommendations for how sellers can improve their workflows and communications.
-Platforms like Groove use AI to process large amounts of data and empower sellers to make better, faster decisions.
+Platforms like Groove use AI to process large amounts of data and empower sellers to quickly prioritize engaged accounts and make better decisions.
 Groove also uses AI to expose pre-analyzed data to our users so that they can decide on the preferred modality of communication and close deals faster.

-Drive more revenue with a platform your team will love
+Drive more revenue with a platform your team loves

 Sales engagement platforms don’t just make the lives of sellers easier.
 When fully utilized, these platforms serve as a unified space for the entire revenue team to align, execute, track, measure, and optimize their engagement with customers and prospects.
-From Marketing and Finance to Account Management and Support, all customer-facing teams can benefit from the automation and efficiency made possible by sales engagement platforms.
+From Marketing and Finance to Account Management and Support, all customer-facing teams can benefit from automation and streamlined workflows.

 Centralizing revenue teams on a single sales engagement platform ensures greater transparency across roles and functions.
 Users can find new ways to collaborate and improve their performance.
 Similarly, executives and team leads can view the entire organization’s engagement data at a glance, giving them an efficient way to track performance.
 At the highest levels, sales engagement platforms allow Sales, Marketing and Account Management leaders to measure campaign progress, check account status, and view team reports.
 Managers can drill into engagement data alongside reps to identify focus areas and prioritize the contacts and accounts that need attention.
 Teams can easily understand which flow sequences are performing best and optimize underperforming campaigns.